Nordix/flatcc/README.md

 If unfortunate, it is possible to have a read accessor method conflict with other generated methods and typenames.
 Usually a small change in the schema will resolve this issue.

+As of flatcc 0.6.2 conservative warnings will detect most likely potential conflicts in enum member names and table field names.
+The `-s` option silences warnings.

 As of flatcc 0.5.2 read accors are generated with and without a `_get` suffix so it is also possible to use `Monster_pos_get(monster)` instead